FaithKauwe/postkit-slug-library/README.md

 # postkit-slug-library

+🙀 Looks like you have some extra things in here.
+The spec asks for:
+	•	create slug
+	•	validate slug
+	•	make unique slug
+You have included:
+	•	convert slug back to text
+	•	create slug from post object
+	•	batch slug creation
+Which might be fun but, you may be over scoping!

 ## Purpose

 Convert post titles into URL-safe slugs for the PostKit ecosystem.
 A slug is the URL-friendly version of a title that appears in a web address (e.g., `"My Awesome Post!"` becomes `my-awesome-post`).